SysMoBench: Evaluating AI on Formally Modeling Complex Real-World Systems: Background

-\bench{} focuses on formal models written in \tla{}~\citep{lamportbook}, a widely used language for specifying and verifying concurrent and distributed systems~\citep{amazon-use-tlaplus,newcombe2015,davis2020extreme_modelling,ouyang:eurosys:25,hackett2023,atc25-tang,hackett2023pgo,cirstea2024trace,howard2025ccf}.
 A \tla{} model specifies system behaviors as a collection of state variables, an initial predicate that defines their initial values, a next-state relation that determines state transitions, and temporal properties that specify correctness requirements.
-The next-state relation is expressed as multiple actions, each describing an atomic state update of all variables. \tla{} models can be verified using explicit-state model checking via TLC~\citep{yu99tlc}, symbolic model checking via Apalache~\citep{konnov2019apalache}, and deductive verification via the \tla{} Proof System~\citep{chaudhuri2010tlaps}.
-In \bench{}, we primarily use TLC, the most widely used \tla{} tool that systematically explores all reachable states of a system model to ensure that properties hold over the entire state space.
+The next-state relation is expressed as multiple actions, each describing an atomic state update of all variables. \plsreviewinline{\tla{} is built upon the Temporal Logic of Actions (TLA), which {\it includes} and {\it extends} standard linear temporal logic (LTL)~\citep{pnueli1977temporal}, providing a rigorous mathematical foundation for reasoning about system behavior over time.} \tla{} models can be verified using explicit-state model checking via TLC~\citep{yu99tlc}, symbolic model checking via Apalache~\citep{konnov2019apalache}, and deductive verification via the \tla{} Proof System~\citep{chaudhuri2010tlaps}.
+In \bench{}, we primarily use TLC, the most widely used \tla{} tool that systematically explores all reachable states of a system model to ensure that properties hold over the entire state space. \plsreviewinline{These characteristics make \tla{} particularly well-suited for modeling complex concurrent and distributed systems.}

 Figure~\ref{fig:spin-code-spec} shows simplified code that implements a spinlock in the Asterinas operating system~\citep{peng2025asterinas} and the corresponding \tla{} model that describes the code.
 The \tla{} model is generated by the AI agent we evaluate in \S\ref{sec:eval}.
 The model defines constants such as \code{ Threads} (line 1) and system-state variables such as \code{ lock\_state} and \code{ pc} (line 2).
 The initial state \code{ Init} (line 3) assigns initial values to all variables.
 Three actions are defined (lines 5--19)---\code{ StartLock}, \code{ Acquire}, and \code{ Unlock}---corresponding to the code logic, where \code{ Acquire} combines the logic of \code{ acquire\_lock} and \code{ try\_acquire\_lock}.
 Each action is enabled by certain conditions, e.g., \code{ StartLock} is enabled when a thread's \code{ pc} is ``idle''; it then assigns next-state values to all variables.